 What started out as an inside joke meant for designers had simply gone too far.
 In May 2019, the couple posted on the movement’s Facebook page, saying “We were wrong.
 Ban the Ban and Use Comic Sans!”

 Perhaps it really is time for Comic Sans to join our other much-loved items from the ‘90s and make a return.
 After all, it seems that the ‘90s have made a comeback in areas other than fashion.
-These kinds of retro aesthetics are cropping up in various design fields, from graphic design magazines to some of the best portfolio websites out there.
+These kinds of retro aesthetics are cropping up in various design fields, from graphic design magazines to some of the best websites out there.

 Comic Sans and dyslexia

-While Comic Sans has been poked fun of from every possibly angle, there’s one thing that cannot be denied.
+While Comic Sans has been poked fun of from every possible angle, there’s one thing that cannot be denied.
 As opposed to many other fonts chosen to cover our newspapers, websites and various interfaces, Comic Sans is a recommended font for dyslexic readers, as listed in several dyslexia organizations.

 Comic Sans meets almost all the requirements of dyslexic readers, such as good letter spacing and differentiation between similar letters and numbers (for example capital I, lowercase l and the digit 1).

 In fact, disability advocate and design strategist Liz Jackson, speaks of Comic Sans in relation to inclusive design.
 In April 2019, she launched the ‘Comic Sans Take Over,’ urging brands that want to “engage in disability as a creative practice” to adapt their logo design by swapping their logo font to Comic Sans.
 Shifting public opinion on a font so loaded with history and ridicule is not an easy task, but when paired with such a strong backbone, Liz Jackson shows us it’s possible.